 The healthcare mess just seems to be growing into a what appears to be a bigger and bigger train wreck bound to happen, fueled by the ridiculously black-and-white mentality of partisan politics, all whipped together into a froth of total uselessness by this being an election year.
+After the election, the political nonsense continues.

 Where does one begin?